-A present value savings analysis will be prepared that identifies the economic effects of any refunding being considered by the City.
+In any event, a present value savings analysis must be prepared that identifies the economic effects of any refunding being considered by the City.
 The savings from any particular refunding candidate shall generally be at least 3% of the refunded par amount, net of all transaction expenses.
-This 3% savings target may be waived by the Chief Financial Officer, or his/her designee, upon a finding that such a refunding is in the City's best interest for refunding transactions that are not solely undertaken to achieve cost savings.
+This 3% savings target may be waived by the Finance Director, or his/her designee, upon a finding that such a refunding is in the City's best overall financial interest and shall not be applicable for refunding transactions that are not solely undertaken to achieve cost savings.